AmazingRise/hugo-theme-diary/README.md

 - Customizable color scheme.
 (Some bug in original version, fixed.)
 - Firefox-friendly.
 (CSS issue in original version, fixed.)
 - `featured_image` url bug is fixed.
-- Table of Contents with scroll spy.
+- Table of Contents with scroll spy and auto collapse.
 - Dark mode.
 - MathJax support.
 (Needs to be enabled manually, see [the project wiki](https://github.com/amazingrise/hugo-theme-diary/wiki) for details.)
 - Google Custom Search Engine support.